-The coronavirus pandemic has threatened nurses’ well-being in unprecedented ways.
+The lingering effects of the coronavirus pandemic have threatened nurses’ well-being in unprecedented ways.
 A growing number of nurses are reporting burnout and even leaving the profession.

-If you have feelings of burnout, this article is for you.
+If you are a nurse with feelings of burnout, this article is for you.
 Overcoming nurse burnout will not only benefit you but the countless individuals and communities you serve.

 Use this article to learn about the symptoms and causes of nurse burnout, plus ways to find relief and renew your passion for nursing.